Buuchia/CCS_blog/posts/hw-w5.md

    //for loop
    //if the
    for (let i = 1; i < a.length; i++) {

+      //
-      if (a[i].br < pivot.br) left.push (a[i])
+      //push the element to the left array if (a[i].br < pivot.br) left.push (a[i])

-      else right.push (a[i])
+      //otherwise, push the element to the right array else right.push (a[i])
    }

+   //... means spread syntax
+   //mdn: 'allows an iterable, such as an array or string,
+   //to be expanded in places where zero or more arguments (for function calls)
+   //or elements (for array literals) are expected.'
+   //assign the sorted array to include all element
+   //from the left array, first element of the pivot array,
-   const sorted = [ ...quicksort (left), pivot, ...quicksort (right) ]
+   //and all elements of the right array const sorted = [ ...quicksort (left), pivot, ...quicksort (right) ]

    return sorted